> Court. (last resort)

 The next appearance is usually a settlement conference.
 It is similar to a case conference but all of the information is available, if the motion is to occur it has occurred and you get more time with a Judge e.g. usually one hour.

-If the matter does not settle then it is placed on a trial list.
-There are trial blitzes set every couple of months e.g. two week period.
-If you are number 14 on the list then the court calls in 1 to 13 and when they are ready for you they call you in.
-Sometimes you only get a couple of hours notice.
+If the matter does not settle thenit proceeds to a Trial Management Conference, then to trial If you are on the trial list, then you are scheduled for a two week period along with all other cases.
+Sometimes you only get a couple of hours notice that your case is the next to be heard.
 The applicant proceeds to call witnesses and evidence.
 The respondent replies.
 The Judge makes a final order.
 The final order can be appealed.

 There can be multiple case conferences, motions and settlement conferences.
 There are sometimes urgent motions brought before case conferences.
 There are other potential steps e.g. questioning where a party is asked questions under oath.
 In the United States they call this depositions.
 You have to pay the lawyer to go.
 You have to pay to rent the space as this is done privately.
 You have to pay the reporter to produce the transcript.